 There are a few ways to sneak in some relaxing moments though, provided you’ve got the essentials.
-Before the cold season hits, take stock in your cold rescue items.
-Make sure you’ve got products that include cough drops, tea, honey, lemons, tissues, hand sanitizer and a few pair of comfy pajamas or lounge clothes.
+Before the cold season hits, take stock of your cold rescue items.
+Make sure you’ve got products that include cough drops, tea, honey, lemons, tissues, hand sanitizer, and a few pairs of comfy pajamas or lounge clothes.

 When you feel a cold coming on, take great care to keep your germs to yourself.

 It’s much easier to get through the illness when the baby is sleeping soundly at night and for naps.
 One way to stop the cold sharing is to always wash your hands after coughing, sneezing, or simply using a tissue.

 Sometimes it is difficult to just get up and run off into another room to wash, who knows what trouble the baby would get into while you’re gone!
 Keeping small bottles of hand sanitizer next to tissue boxes in strategic places throughout the house will help.
 This way, after each tissue use you can easily sanitize your hands.

 Drinking fluids will aid in loosening congestion which will help you heal faster.
 Hot tea is a great way to soothe the soul while getting sufficient hydration.
 Safety first!
 Never drink a hot beverage around an infant.
 Spills happen to the best of us and a hot beverage could cause a burn injury to the baby.
 This would be a great opportunity to utilize baby’s swing, jumper, or exerciser.